sdaiIIG/Getting-Started-with-Recommender-Systems/README.md

 ACM International Conference on Information and Knowledge Management (CIKM'20)

 ##### Meta-Learning
-Transfer-Meta Framework for Cross-domain Recommendation Cold-Start Users
+Transfer-Meta Framework for Cross-domain Recommendation to Cold-Start Users
 Zhu, Yongchun and Ge, Kaikai and Zhuang, Fuzhen and Xie, Ruobing and Xi, Dongbo and Zhang, Xu and Lin, Leyu and He, Qing
 ACM Conference on Research and Development in Information Retrieval (SIGIR'21)